Updated at 12:31 p.m. ET on December 11, 2019.

 But from an evolutionary perspective, there are more important things than truth.
 Take the same scenario McIntyre mentioned and flip it on its head—you hear a growl in the bushes that sounds remarkably tiger-like.
 The safest thing to do is probably high-tail it out of there, even if it turns out it was just your buddy messing with you.
 Survival is more important than truth.

 And of course, truth gets more complicated when it’s a matter of more than just “Am I about to be eaten or not?”
-As Pascal Boyer, an anthropologist and psychologist at Washington University in St. Louis points out in his forthcoming book The Most Natural Thing: How Evolution Explains Human Societies: “The natural environment of human beings, like the sea for dolphins or the ice for polar bears, is information provided by others, without which they could not forage, hunt, choose mates, or build tools.
+As Pascal Boyer, an anthropologist and psychologist at Washington University in St. Louis points out in his forthcoming book Minds Make Societies: How Cognition Explains the World Humans Create: “The natural environment of human beings, like the sea for dolphins or the ice for polar bears, is information provided by others, without which they could not forage, hunt, choose mates, or build tools.
 Without communication, no survival for humans.”

 In this environment, people with good information are valued.
 But expertise comes at a cost—it requires time and work.
 If you can get people to believe you’re a good source without actually being one, you get the benefits without having to put in the work.
 Liars prosper, in other words, if people believe them.
 So some researchers have suggested motivated reasoning may have developed as a “shield against manipulation.”
 A tendency to stick with what they already believe could help protect people from being taken in by every huckster with a convincing tale who comes along.